DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch07/processing-your-data.md

 In Chapter 9, you discover how to perform both discretization and binning.

 Chaper 13 shows actual binning examples, such as obtaining a frequency for each categorical variable of a data set.
 In fact, many of the examples in Chapter 13 don't work without binnning.

+#### It's All in the Preparation

+The majority of a data scientist's time is actually spent preparing data becauset he data is seldom in any order to actually perform analysis.
+To prepare data for use, a data scientist must:

+* Get the data
+* Aggregate the data
+* Create data subsets
+* Clean the data
+* Develop a single dataset by merging various datasets together